roushou/mesh/replicate/README.md

 [actions-badge]: https://github.com/roushou/mesh/workflows/CI/badge.svg
 [actions-url]: https://github.com/roushou/mesh/actions?query=workflow%3ACI+branch%3Amaster

-This is an unofficial Rust SDK for the Anthropic API.
+This is an unofficial Rust SDK for the Replicate API.

+More information about this crate can be found in the [crate documentation](https://crates.io/crates/replic).

 ## Installation